telerik/blazor-docs/components/scheduler/edit-appointments.md

 >tip You can enable only certain editing features (for example, editing appointments) by enabling only their parameter.
 It is not required to enable all features.

+Main events you need to implement so you can store the appointment information changed or created by the user:

+* `OnCreate` - fires when the user saves a new appointment, including an exception for a recurring appointment.
+* `OnUpdate` - fires when the user changes an existing appointment.
+Fires for the recurring appointment after an exception has been created for it.
+* `OnDelete` - fires when the user deletes and appointment (including a recurring appointment).

 There are two other events that you are not required to handle - you can use them to implement application logic:

 * `OnEdit` - fires when the user is about to edit or create an appointment: